HelenPritchard/queer-motto-api/README.md

 Queer Motto API uses a RESTful architecture, machine learning and generative processes.
 A software-as-service, Queer Motto API contantly listens for Motto requests.
 The Mottos are generated through the mis/use of AI-specifically recurrent neural networks - a machine learning model which the Queer Serivce team use to train and process sequences of collective voices.
 The machine learning algorithm learns its writing style at a character-based level, however instead of a single authorial voice the model is trained on an alliance of queer writers.
 This queer model opens up new imaginaries and forgotten language beyond the confines of accurate prediction and effective generalization.
 We understand this type of machine learning as replacing training with listening.
 A listening which as Kara Keeling describes is a “generative proposition another world is possible, the insistence that such a world already is here now and it listens, with others, for the poetry, poetry, the refrains, the rhythms, and the noise such a world is making”.
 (2019, ix)

-The mottos are written using a "[diastic reading through](https://poetrydish.blogspot.com/2009/02/forms-of-poetry-diastic.html)" method a chance based deterministic method that relies on the use of two texts:
+The mottos are written using a "[diastic reading through](https://poetrydish.blogspot.com/2009/02/forms-of-poetry-diastic.html)" method a chance based deterministic method that relies on the use of two texts, source text and seed text.

 **Source Text**